TutorialStep/100-ai-prompt-framework/README.md

 **S:** Specifics - Focus on key details.
 **T:** Task - Outline the action steps.

+Example Prompt: "My goal is to plan a weekend trip (Goal).
+I'm looking for information about popular hiking trails near my location (Information).
+Please suggest trails within a 2-hour drive, suitable for beginners (Specifics), and provide trail difficulty ratings (Task).

 [Back to Table of Frameworks](#table-of-frameworks)

 ---